ClickHouse/ClickHouse/docs/en/sql-reference/statements/detach.md

 Similarly, a “detached” table can be re-attached using the [ATTACH](../../sql-reference/statements/attach.md) query (with the exception of system tables, which do not have metadata stored for them).

-## DETACH PERMAMENTLY {#detach-permamently}
+## DETACH PERMANENTLY {#detach-permanently}

 Deletes information about `name` table or view from the server.
-Permamently detached tables won't automatically reappear after the server restart.
+Permanently detached tables won't automatically reappear after the server restart.

 Syntax: